 The Sisters Health Foundation seeks opportunities to collaborate and engage in special initiatives with other organizations and philanthropic partners on a local, state, and national level.
 Strengthening collaborative relationships is a key part of our mission and modeling collective leadership is a core value of the Congregation of St. Joseph.
 A few examples of special initiatives we have engaged in include:

-- Collaborating with the Center for Rural Health Development, the Mid-Ohio Valley Rural Health Alliance, the Mid-Ohio Valley Health Department, and the McDonough Foundation on the Wild, Wonderful, Healthy WV initiative to create a culture of health by facilitating community health improvement planning through cross-sector community participation.
+- Collaborating with the Center for Rural Health Development, the Mid-Ohio Valley Rural Health Alliance, the Mid-Ohio Valley Health Department, the Benedum Foundation, and the McDonough Foundation on the Wild, Wonderful, Healthy WV initiative to create a culture of health by facilitating community health improvement planning through cross-sector community participation.
 Through this initiative, community leaders work to address social determinants of health (housing, employment, education, nutrition), support sustainable improvements in the health of our communities, and build upon the existing positive changes already occurring in these communities.

 - Collaborating with the Parkersburg Area Community Foundation on convening backpack programs for networking and education about childhood hunger in our region.